varnish/Varnish-Book/varnish_book.rst

    The virtual memory usage will indeed be 5GB, but unless you actually use the memory, this is not a problem.
    Your memory controller and operating system will keep track of what you actually use.

-   To communicate with the rest of the system, the child process uses the SHMLOG accessible from the file system.
+   To communicate with the rest of the system, the child process uses the VSL accessible from the file system.
    This means that if a thread needs to log something, all it has to do is to grab a lock, write to a memory area and then free the lock.
    In addition to that, each worker thread has a cache for log-data to reduce lock contention.
    We will discuss more about the `Threading Model`_ later in this chapter.

    The log file is usually about 80MB, and split in two.
    The first part is counters, the second part is request data.
-   To view the actual data, a number of tools exist that parses the SHMLOG.
+   To view the actual data, a number of tools exist that parses the VSL.

    Since the log-data is not meant to be written to disk in its raw form, Varnish can afford to be very verbose.
    You then use one of the log-parsing tools to extract the piece of information you want -- either to store it permanently or to monitor Varnish in real-time.